In some cases, the tax debt owed by your spouse should not be your responsibility.

 There are three types of tax relief for innocent spouses:

 Innocent Spouse Relief

 You will be relieved of paying any tax resulting from your spouse or former spouse omitting income, improperly deducting expenses, or claiming tax credits.
-You must meet the following conditions:
+You must meet the following criteria:

 - You must have filed a joint return which has an understated tax that is due to erroneous items of your spouse or former spouse.

 - At the time you signed the return, you did not know or have reason to know, that there was an understated tax.